ramseylab/cs340/make-list-tables-web-tool-python.md

 In this tutorial, I'll show you how to set up a toy Python/Flask web application that will query your CS340 MariaDB database to get the list of tables in the database, and to display the list in an HTML table.
+It will also display the OSU logo as an inline image, as an example of how we can serve static files (i.e., static content) through your Flask applicaiton.

 In all of the steps below, `ramseyst` should be understood to represent your ONID username.